obsoletenerd/obsoletenerd.com/content/pages/links.md

 [Wiby](https://wiby.org) - Search engine for personal websites, focussing on oldweb/indieweb style hobbyist/fan pages.
 Click the "surprise me" button to get some examples.

 [Ooh.Directory](https://ooh.directory) - A directory of 2,000+ blogs collated in the style of early Yahoo, completely with categories/sub-categories, search, and "go to a random blog" functions.
 A personal project of a single person.

+<a id="open-source-tools"></a>
+## Open Source Tools

+Not all made by individuals, but I feel like Open Source software is such an under-rated and under-known aspect of modern computing that it always needs more attention.
+Too many people still think "I need to edit photos?
+I'll get Photoshop", or want to learn games and go learn Unity without realising there's Godot, etc.

+[Godot](https://godotengine.org) - Pronounced "godot" (like "gif" is pronounced "gif").
+Open-source and completely free to use, Godot is an impressively powerful game development engine that often gets buried under the shadows of the large commercial ones, and yet is fully capable of building release-level games, while being way easier to learn too.

+[Blender](https://www.blender.org) - Most people who use computers have heard of Blender, but still very few understand how easy and fun it can be just to create "something".
+Follow a few tutorials and you'll be making incredible 3D art and/or animations in no time.
+It's easy to get daunted by what the pros are doing with it, but it's also just extremely fun to play around with for fun.

+[Inkscape](https://inkscape.org) - A complete competitor for Adobe Illustrator that is entirely free, Open Source, and runs on every OS.
+I have used Inkscape professionally and as a hobbyist for decades, and it just keeps getting better.
+Anything from physical print like flyers/posters, t-shirts, and stickers, through to digital vector art for websites and video games.

+[VLC](https://www.videolan.org/vlc/) - If you're using anything other than VLC to watch videos on your devices, you're doing it wrong.
+Stop wrestling with the horrible built-in video applications in your OS and just use VLC for everything.
+It plays every format you'll ever need, it converts, it plays music files and DVD rips, and it can stream digital radio stations.
+All for free.